username121546434/pit-mopper/README.md

 Project Structure:
 - ./code - Actual source code for Minesweeper
+- ./code/data - Data files for Minesweeper(ie: Images and Fonts)
+- ./code/multiplayer - Soon going to files for Minesweeper multiplayer
 - ./images - Images used for documentation

 ## Keyboard Shorcuts